-RER developed the frame of equipment distributors from a variety of resources, including contacts developed from past residential sector research, referrals from other distributors, HVAC equipment manufacturer web sites, and the North American Heating, Refrigeration &
+Itron developed the frame of equipment distributors from a variety of resources, including contacts developed from past residential sector research, referrals from other distributors,

-6 Ibid.
+&lt;sup>6 Ibid.

-Air Conditioning Wholesalers Association's (NRHAW) on-line membership directory.
+HVAC equipment manufacturer web sites, and the North American Heating, Refrigeration & Air Conditioning Wholesalers Association's (NRHAW) on-line membership directory.
 Distributors in the frame represent all major residential equipment manufacturers and brands, including Bryant, Carrier, Goodman, Lennox, Payne, Trane, and York.
 Distributors in the sample were segmented according to their primary service area.

-As shown below in Table 2-1, the RMST distributor sample frame consists of 16 companies whose primary business is the wholesale of residential space heating and cooling equipment.7 The companies in the frame represent well over 200 branch/warehouse locations throughout California.
+As shown below in Table 2-1, the RMST distributor sample frame consists of 16 companies whose primary business is the wholesale of residential space heating and cooling equipment.
+The companies in the frame represent well over 200 branch/warehouse locations throughout California.
 This frame consists of independent equipment wholesalers, independently owned manufacturer dealerships, and manufacturer-owned dealers.
-HVAC distributors have undergone some consolidation since the publication of the First-Year Interim Report.8 For the purposes of consistency in the RMST, RER decided to count these subsidiaries as separate entities for the 2000 HVAC report, despite that they may be owned by the same parent company.
-This change affected the way that RER attributed some service territories.
+HVAC distributors have underwent some consolidation after the publication of the First-Year Interim Report.
+For the purposes of consistency, the project team decided to count these subsidiaries as separate entities for the 2000-2002 HVAC reports, despite that they may be owned by the same parent company.
+This change affected the way that some service territories were attributed.